openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 <Details>
 <summary>Associate/Update Identities with the Auth Policy</summary>

-Now we need to associate the claims presented by the OIDC provider with one or more identities inside the OpenZiti Network.
+Now we need to associate the claims presented by the OIDC provider with one or more identities inside the network.
 Since we have decided to use Auth0, in the previous step we were able to create an `ext-jwt-signer` and reference the claim named `email`.
 Since we chose Auth0, I know that it will provide this particular claim to OpenZiti after the user logs into the OIDC provider.
 If your OIDC provider doesn't provide `email`, you'll have to learn/explore/understand how the OIDC provider you're using works.
 It's out of scope of this document to provide